 Email Shannon

-Andria (she/they) joined the Board of Directors in 2019, and is the current Secretary.
-They have been mushing since 2015 and now runs both limited and open classes competitively.
+Riley (she/they) joined the Board of Directors in 2019.
+She has been mushing since 2015 and now runs both limited and open classes competitively.
 She has competed in Fur Rondy, multiple ONAC and LNAC races, Tok Race of Champions, ASDRA Championships, Arctic Circle Championship and other races around Alaska.

 Their whole family is involved in sprint mushing and competitive racing.
 In the off-season, she maintains their family’s small sustainable farm and runs an herbal medicine business.